Characteristics of the Italian language in the AX NLG platform

 Defaults: Some best practices for Italian nouns with switches

-- If there are definite determiners (i.e. for country names) possible for a noun phrase we activate them for the container and remove the determiner via the lexicon.
+- If there are definite determiners (e.g., for country names) possible for a noun phrase they should be activated for the container and then the determiner is removed via the lexicon where appropriate.
 This assumes "with definite article" is the default.

 - The default for the preposition switch (only used for in -> a in Italian) is in as in most other languages.